-Australia has seen its technology sector spawn a number of advancements in artificial intelligence (AI), fintech and cleantech, among others.
+Australia’s technology sector is garnering attention with advancements in artificial intelligence (AI), fintech and cleantech, among other exciting industries.

-The country’s characteristically resilient economy — which has not experienced a recession in nearly 30 years prior to the COVID-19 lockdowns — has provided a sturdy backdrop for its growing tech sector.
+The country’s characteristically resilient economy — which had not experienced a recession in nearly 30 years prior to the COVID-19 lockdowns — has provided a sturdy backdrop for its growing tech sector.
 As economies worldwide face uncertainty, Australia’s job market continues to defy global trends.

 As these large tech companies invest in Australia, Australian unicorns (startups with valuations of more than a billion dollars) have garnered attention.
-According to CB Insights, there are 300 unicorns globally, and three of those — Canva, Judo Capital and Airwallex — reside in Australia.
+According to CB Insights, there are 528 unicorns globally, and three of those — Canva, Judo Capital and Airwallex — reside in Australia.

-Design startup Canva, for example, is estimated to be worth US$2.5 billion.
-It has over 15 million monthly active users and 80 percent of Fortune 500 companies use its services.
-In May, it acquired both Pexels and Pixabay, broadening its stock photo subscription model service.
+Design startup Canva is estimated to be worth US$8.7 billion.
+It has over 30 million monthly active users, and 85 percent of Fortune 500 companies use its services.
+In May 2019, it acquired both Pexels and Pixabay, broadening its stock photo subscription model service.
 After securing US$60 million in funding in late 2020, the company has plans for further acquisitions as it expands globally.

 Australia tech outlook: Top tech trends

-Underpinning Australia’s current tech ecosystem is largely underpinned by the country’s advancements in three core sectors: fintech, cleantech and gaming.
+As mentioned, Australia’s current tech ecosystem is largely underpinned by the country’s advancements in three core sectors: fintech, cleantech and gaming.

-Emerging as a leader in the cleantech sector, Australia is making strides in renewable energy technology such as wind and solar power as well as energy storage.
-In early 2019, the city of Melbourne began using wind to power 100 percent of its municipal infrastructure, such as universities, town halls and street lights.
+Emerging as a leader in the cleantech sector, Australia is making strides in renewable energy technology such as wind and solar power, as well as energy storage.
+In early 2019, Melbourne began using wind to power 100 percent of its municipal infrastructure, such as universities, town halls and street lights.

 As Australia makes formative moves in renewable energy, it is also showing explosive growth in the gaming and esports sectors.
-According to a report from the University of Melbourne, in 2018 there were an estimated 300,000 spectators for esports events alone.
+According to a PwC report, revenue for Australia’s esports market came to AU$5 billion in 2019, up from AU$1 billion in 2015.

 Australia tech outlook: What’s ahead

-Looking ahead, Deloitte has made seven predictions for the future of tech in Australia.
-With major sectors such as esports, AI, 5G and quantum computers leading the way into the future, Deloitte states that interoperability with cloud networks will drive tech adoption.
+Deloitte has made several predictions for the future of tech in Australia.
+With major sectors such as esports, AI, private 5G and edge computing leading the way into the future, Deloitte states that interoperability with cloud networks will drive tech adoption.

-In light of this, the capital markets are starting to recognize demand.
-In July, ABC News reported that the Australian Stock Exchange aims to become an epicentre for tech listings.
-Currently, technology listings make up under 3 percent of the exchange, with the majority being commodity and agricultural companies.
-The exchange has been working to shift this trend.
+The capital markets have recognised this growing demand.
+In mid-2019, ABC News reported that the Australian Securities Exchange was aiming to become an epicentre for tech listings.
 Over the past few years, it has focused on recruiting more late-stage tech companies to access greater pools of capital.